 Pour into the dry ingredients and fold them together.
-Add the sun-dried tomatoes.
+Add the chopped sun-dried tomatoes.

-Divide between the holes of the muffin tin (I get 8 muffins out of the mixture), then top with the remaining cheddar.
+Divide between the muffin moulds (I get 8 muffins out of the mixture), then top with the remaining cheddar.

-Bake for 20-25 mins.
-They will not puff up too much but should be crispy on top and moist inside.
+Bake the savoury polenta muffins for 20-25 mins.
+They will not puff up too much but should be crispy on top and very moist inside!